apache/fluo-examples/README.md

 num tablets = Num tablets to create for lowest level of tree.
 Will create less tablets for higher levels based on the max.
 ```
-After generating random numbers, load them into Fluo with one of the following
+After generating random numbers, load them into Apache Fluo with one of the following
 commands.
 The script [init.sh](/bin/init.sh) intializes any empty table using
 map reduce.
 This simulates the case where a user has a lot of initial data to
 load into Fluo.
 This command should only be run when the table is empty